 Teknos has outlined the Group's sustainability targets as part of its strategy renewal for 2019-2025 and has published its first NFI report.

-As part of its strategy to develop sustainable solutions and services and to decrease usage of fossil fuels Teknos has launched a bio-based, waterborne external furniture wood oil.
-The bio-based WOODEX BIOLEUM wood oil is sold on the consumer market.
-Over 80% of the wood oils raw materials are made from renewable resources.
+Teknos' strategy is to develop sustainable solutions and services and to decrease usage of fossil-based materials.
+Teknos' waterborne external furniture wood oil WOODEX BIOLEUM contains over 80% of its raw materials made from renewable resources.

 There was some positive hustle and bustle in Teknos premises in Finland in April, when Little Entrepreneurs audited the premises Rajamäki and Pitäjänmäki.